Tickets for Thyssen-Bornemisza Museum Madrid

 - Part of the 'Golden Triangle of Art', along with the Prado and the Reina Sofia

 Make time in Madrid to see a collection of art that's stunning in its scope.
 And then take the time to silently thank German-Hungarian industrialist Baron Heinrich Thyssen-Bornemisza de Kászon, for making art collecting his hobby.
 Themed audio tours make this a rare and informative arty treat!

 The name may be hard to pronounce, but don't let that stop you from making your way to the Thyssen.
 It's one of the most extraordinary - and largest - private art collections in the world.

 The best way to see the museum is to begin on the top floor and work your way down.
-That way you'll be travelling forward in history, from medieval art on the second floor through Impressionism, Post-Impressionism and Expressionism on the first floor, all the way to Pop Art and avant-garde on the ground floor.
+That way you'll be traveling forward in history, from medieval art on the second floor through Impressionism, Post-Impressionism and Expressionism on the first floor, all the way to Pop Art and avant-garde on the ground floor.